Cross-Border Banking Stack: Beyond a US Account (2026)

 Example: Freelancer in Karachi, earning from US and UK clients via Upwork and direct invoicing

-Why Payoneer matters here: Revolut Business and Airwallex do not accept Pakistani or Nigerian founders.
-Mercury's approval rate for restricted-country founders is unpublished but lower than for EU/UK/Canadian applicants.
-Payoneer operates in 200+ countries and has direct banking partnerships in Pakistan, making it the most reliable receiving mechanism for founders in restricted jurisdictions.
+Why Payoneer matters here: Revolut and Airwallex flat-out reject Pakistani and Nigerian founders.
+Mercury's approval rate for restricted-country applicants is unpublished but noticeably lower than for EU/UK/Canadian ones.
+Payoneer operates in 200+ countries with direct banking partnerships in Pakistan, which makes it the most reliable receiving option.

-Backup banking: For restricted-country founders, banking redundancy is not optional — it is structural.
+Backup banking: For restricted-country founders, banking redundancy is structural.
 If Mercury declines the application, Wise Business is the fallback for USD receiving.
-If Wise is unavailable, Payoneer's USD receiving account provides a third option.
+If Wise is also unavailable, Payoneer's USD receiving account is a third option.

 Profile 4: High-volume cross-border operations